 Our faculty loads are often high, with 4-5 faculty members on overload each semester.
 We try to even out loads, with an average of 10 credit hours or 12 contact hours over the academic year, and at least one upper level course per full time faculty member per year (Table 2).
-With 9.2 FTE in the fall and 9.5 in the spring in our department, we averaged 401.0 student credit hours per faculty for 2015/2016.
-Our faculty also mentored 47 student credit hours for registered students in research projects, as well as internships and several projects not registered for credit.
+We averaged 361 student credit hours per faculty for 2016/2017.
+Our faculty also mentored 58 student credit hours for registered students in research projects, as well as internships and several projects not registered for credit.

 Table 2.
-Biology Faculty loads for academic year 2015/2016.
+Biology Faculty loads for academic year 2016/2017.
 Credit hours are listed, then contact hours in brackets.
 Our departmental goal is 10 credit hours or 12 contact hours per semester averaged over the year.
 Upper level courses are listed.
-In Fall 2015, average number of credits taught per biology faculty (9.2 FTE) was 10.3 and 13.9 contact hours.
-In Spring 2016, we averaged

-10.7 credit hours taught per biology FTE and 13.5 contact hours (9.5 FTE).
+In Fall 2016, average number of credits taught per biology faculty (9.2 FTE) was 9.78 and 13.4 contact hours.
+In Spring 2016, we averaged 10.2 undergraduate credit hours taught per biology FTE and 12.6 contact hours.